Self-Directed SIMPLE IRA

-Individuals may generally transfer IRA or rollover eligible qualified retirement plan assets into a self-directed IRA LLC structure.
-Individuals may also roll over after-tax retirement funds to a Self-Directed SIMPLE IRA.
+Individuals generally transfer IRA (individual retirement account) or rollover eligible qualified retirement plan assets into a Self-Directed IRA LLC structure.
+You can also roll over after-tax retirement funds to a Self-Directed SIMPLE IRA.

 What is the most Common Way to Fund a Self-Directed SIMPLE IRA ?

-Transfers and rollovers are types of transactions that allow movements of assets between like IRAs – Traditional IRA to Traditional IRA, including Savings incentive match plan for employees of small employers (SIMPLE).
-An SIMPLE IRA transfer is the most common method of funding a Self-Directed SIMPLE IRA LLC.
+Transfers and rollovers are types of transactions that allow movements of assets between similar individual retirement accounts.
+For example, traditional IRA to Traditional IRA, including Savings incentive match plan for employees of small employers (SIMPLE).
+A SIMPLE IRA transfer is the most common method of funding a Self-Directed SIMPLE IRA LLC.

-Note – SIMPLE IRA assets may be rolled over to a Self-Directed SIMPLE IRA anytime, however, SIMPLE IRA assets may be rolled over to a 401(k) qualified retirement plan, 403(b) plan, governmental 457(b) plans or a Traditional IRA only after a two (2) year waiting period is met.
-Though, a 401(k) qualified retirement plan, 403(b) plan, or governmental 457(b) plan may not be rolled into a SIMPLE IRA.
+It’s important to note, SIMPLE IRA assets may rolled over to a Self-Directed SIMPLE IRA anytime.
+However, SIMPLE IRA assets can roll over to a 401(k) qualified retirement plan, 403(b) plan, governmental 457(b) plans or a Traditional IRA only after you meet a two (2) year waiting period.
+But a 401(k) qualified retirement plan, 403(b) plan, or governmental 457(b) plan may not roll into a SIMPLE IRA.
 Also, a Roth IRA cannot be rolled into a SIMPLE IRA.

-The retirement tax professionals at the IRA Financial Group will assist you fund your Self-Directed SIMPLE IRA LLC by transferring your current SIMPLE IRA funds to your new Self-Directed SIMPLE IRA structure tax-free and penalty-free.
+The retirement tax professionals at the IRA Financial Group will help you fund your Self-Directed SIMPLE IRA LLC.
+They will transfer your current SIMPLE IRA funds to your new Self-Directed SIMPLE IRA structure.
+This is tax-free and penalty-free.

 How the SIMPLE IRA to Self-Directed IRA Transfer Works?

-Your assigned retirement tax professional will work with you to establish a new Self-Directed SIMPLE IRA account at a new FDIC and IRS approved IRA custodian.
-The new custodian will then, with your consent, request the transfer of your SIMPLE IRA assets from your existing IRA custodian in a tax-free and penalty-free IRA transfer.
-Once the IRA funds are either transferred by wire or check tax-free to the new SIMPLE IRA custodian, the new custodian will be able to invest the SIMPLE IRA assets into the new SIMPLE IRA LLC “checkbook control” structure.
-Once the funds have been transferred to the new SIMPLE IRA LLC, you, as manager of the SIMPLE IRA LLC, you would have “checkbook control” over your retirement funds so you can make traditional as well as non-traditional investments tax-free and penalty-free.
+The Self-Directed Simple IRA is rather simple.
+We assign you to a retirement tax professional who will help you establish a new Self-Directed SIMPLE IRA account.
+This occurs at a new FDIC and IRS approved IRA custodian.
+With your consent, the new custodian then requests the transfer of your SIMPLE IRA assets from your existing individual retirement account custodian.
+The IRA transfer is tax-free and penalty-free.
+Once the IRA funds are either transferred by wire or check tax-free to the new SIMPLE IRA custodian, the new custodian will invest the SIMPLE IRA assets into the new SIMPLE IRA LLC “checkbook control” structure.
+After the transfer of funds to the new SIMPLE IRA LLC, you, as manager of the SIMPLE IRA LLC, will have “checkbook control” over your retirement funds.
+This means you can make traditional as well as non-traditional investments tax-free and penalty-free.

 60-Day Rollover Rule

-An individual generally has sixty (60) days from receipt of the eligible rollover distribution from a SIMPLE IRA account to roll the funds into a Self-Directed SIMPLE IRA LLC structure.
-The 60-day period starts the day after the individual receives the distribution.
+You generally have 60 days from receipt of the eligible rollover distribution from a SIMPLE IRA account to roll the funds into a Self-Directed SIMPLE IRA LLC structure.
+The 60-day period starts when you receive the distribution.
 Usually, no exceptions apply to the 60-day time period.
-However, in cases where the 60-day period expires on a Saturday, Sunday, or legal holiday, the individual may execute the rollover on the following business day.
+In cases where the 60-day period expires on a Saturday, Sunday, or legal holiday, you can perform the rollover on the following business day.

-An individual receiving an eligible rollover distribution may rollover the entire amount received or any portion of the amount received.
-The amount of the eligible rollover distribution that is not rolled over to an IRA is generally included in the individual’s gross income and could be subject to a 10% early distribution penalty if the individual is under the age of 591/2.
+What happens if you receive the eligible rollover distribution?
+You may rollover the entire amount or any portion of the amount you receive.
+The amount of the eligible rollover distribution that you don’t roll into an IRA is generally included in the individual’s gross income.
+It may be subject to a 10% early distribution penalty if the individual is under the age of 59 1/2.

 How the 60-Day Rollover Works with a Self-Directed SIMPLE IRA

 The retirement tax professionals at the IRA Financial Group will assist you in rolling over your 60-day eligible rollover distribution to a new FDIC and IRS approved IRA custodian.
-Once the 60-day eligible rollover distribution has been deposited with the new IRA custodian within the 60-day period, the new custodian will be able to invest the SIMPLE IRA assets into the new IRA LLC “checkbook control” structure.
-Once the SIMPLE IRA funds have been transferred to the new IRA LLC, you, as manager of the SIMPLE IRA LLC, you would have “checkbook control” over your retirement funds so you can make traditional as well as non-traditional investments tax-free and penalty-free.
+Once you deposit the 60-day eligible rollover distribution with the new IRA custodian within the 60-day period, the new custodian will be able to invest the SIMPLE IRA assets into the new IRA LLC “checkbook control” structure.
+Once you transfer the SIMPLE IRA funds to the new IRA LLC, you, as manager of the SIMPLE IRA LLC, will have “checkbook control” over your retirement funds.
+You can make traditional as well as non-traditional investments tax-free and penalty-free.